Machines and Tools - Furniture Production Machinery

 Package cutting: optimal productivity for custom and mass-produced furniture manufacturers

 Woodworking machines bring advantages well known to most furniture manufacturers: productivity, quality, efficiency.
-Circular sawing machines bring added value to both custom furniture manufacturers and mass producers, solving a wide variety of challenges.
+Circular sawing machines bring added value to both custom furniture manufacturers and mass producers, solving a wide range of challenges.

 Lack of skilled staff is one of the challenges facing custom furniture manufacturers.
 Ease of operation is a major advantage of CNC centers such as Selco WN 2 and Selco SK 4.
 The panel handling effort is reduced and processing is done by following the instructions displayed on the machine monitor.
 Attention and concentration are the only skills required by the operator.